Find Affordable College Courses

 2% Racial-Ethnic Minorities*

 The 19th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is Saint Mary's University of Minnesota.
 Each year, around 5,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $38,780 per year, while in-state graduate students, on average, pay $10,890 per year.
-For the 2020-2021 academic year, 52 master's degrees were handed out to educational/instructional technology majors at SMU MN.
-Of these students, 75% were women and 2% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $42,500 per year, while in-state graduate students, on average, pay $12,222 per year.
+During the most recent year for which we have data, 52 people received their master's degree in educational/instructional technology from SMU MN.
+Around 2% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 50 Yearly Graduations

 The 20th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is California State University - East Bay.
 Each year, around 16,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 50 master's degrees were handed out to educational/instructional technology majors at Cal State East Bay.
-Around 54% of these students were from an underrepresented racial-ethnic group, and 54% were women.
+During the most recent year for which we have data, 50 people received their master's degree in educational/instructional technology from Cal State East Bay.
+Of these students, 71% were women and 59% were members of underrepresented racial-ethnic groups.

 References